One chequing account for everything? You never know what you can afford to spend or save. Here's how to build a simple system that makes it clear.

 - Some money needs to be ready when you want to give a substantial donation or help someone in need.

-Ask yourself: When you log onto your bank, can you tell what's for this month and what's for the future?
+When you log onto your bank, can you tell what's for this month and what's for the future?

 If the answer is no, it's time to build a system.